 Genoa Aquarium

 This destination may be one of the unusual things to do in Genoa, but it is an excellent family destination that will capture the imagination and attention of all age groups.
-Placed in the neighborhood of Piazza Carciamento in the main harbor area, this Aquarium houses myriad species of marine life, including sharks, fishes, jellyfish, turtles, and dolphins.
+Placed in the neighborhood of Piazza Carciamento in the main harbor area, this is one of the best aquariums in Italy.
+It houses myriad species of marine life, including sharks, fishes, jellyfish, turtles, and dolphins.
 The North Atlantic Ocean’s environment and the Ligurian Sea’s creatures are two central themes in the Genoa Aquarium.
 The environment has been beautifully designed to meet marine life’s climatic and habitual needs.

 Location: Ponte Spinola, 16128 Genoa GE, Italy